AlexiaChen/awesome-stars/README.md

 - [allinurl/goaccess](https://github.com/allinurl/goaccess) – GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [zakirullin/tiny-compiler](https://github.com/zakirullin/tiny-compiler) – A tiny compiler for a language featuring LL(2) with Lexer, Parser, ASM-like codegen and VM.
 Complex enough to give you a flavour of how the "real" thing works whilst not being a mere toy example
 - [lotabout/Let-s-build-a-compiler](https://github.com/lotabout/Let-s-build-a-compiler) – A C & x86 version of the "Let's Build a Compiler" by Jack Crenshaw
-- [taosdata/TDengine](https://github.com/taosdata/TDengine) – An open-source time-series database with high-performance, scalability and SQL support.
-It can be widely used in IoT, Connected Vehicles, DevOps, Energy, Finance and other fields.
+- [taosdata/TDengine](https://github.com/taosdata/TDengine) – TDengine is an open source, high-performance, cloud native time-series database optimized for Internet of Things (IoT), Connected Cars, Industrial IoT and DevOps.
 - [seL4/seL4](https://github.com/seL4/seL4) – The seL4 microkernel
 - [Mbed-TLS/mbedtls](https://github.com/Mbed-TLS/mbedtls) – An open source, portable, easy to use, readable and flexible SSL library
 - [collectd/collectd](https://github.com/collectd/collectd) – The system statistics collection daemon.
 Please send Pull Requests here!